Const!

 const std::array<std::array<int, 9>, 9> matrix;

-Other const
+Other const things

 Things that I’ve discovered about const that don’t directly relate to some actual code that I’ve tried to work through.